adamharmansky/unsafe/README.md

 # unsafe {}

 A minecraft clone made in Rust.
+The world is infinite in all three directions.

 ## HEAVY WIP

 there is no:

  * ~~placement of blocks~~
- * world saving
+ * ~~world saving~~ (okay now there is some basic saving)
- * actual gameplay
+ * actual gameplay (there is harold tho)

 This is how it looks so far: